These are unusual times. These poets are tale-tellers of their world. (All rights reserved. 2026)

 • But I turn sleepless again at dawn

-• as your sweet voice returns with cavernous disquiet:
+• as your sweet voice returns with a cavernous disquiet:

 • cold silence in the skulled church,